LotusLambda/LLSwipeableView/README.md

 ## Getting Started

-These instructions will help you integrate LLSwipableView into your project.
+These instructions will help you integrate LLSwipeableView into your project.

 ### Prerequisities